 William Graham Tullian Tchividjian (pronounced cha-vi-jin), is the senior pastor of Coral Ridge Presbyterian Church in Ft.
-Lauderdale, Florida, a Lecturer of Pastoral Theology at Knox Theological Seminary, a contributing editor to Leadership Journal, and the grandson of Evangelist Billy Graham.
+Lauderdale, Florida, a Lecturer of Pastoral Theology at Knox Theological Seminary, founder of the LIBERATE resource ministry, and the grandson of Evangelist Billy Graham.
 He is a graduate of Columbia International University, where he earned a degree in philosophy, and Reformed Theological Seminary in Orlando, where he earned an M.Div. degree (Master of Divinity).
-Tullian was the founding pastor of the former New City Church, which merged with Coral Ridge Presbyterian Church in 2009.
+A South Florida native, Tullian has been married to his wife Kim since 1994 and they have three children: Gabe, Nate, and Genna.

-Tullian is a best-selling author, having written seven books, the most recent, One Way Love: God’s Inexhaustible Grace for an Exhausted World was released in October 2013.
-Other titles include, Glorious Ruin: How Suffering Sets You Free, October 2012 (an ECPA finalist for Book of the Year) and Jesus + Nothing = Everything, which won Christianity Today’s book of the year in 2012.
+Tullian is a best-selling author, having written seven books, the most recent, One Way Love: Inexhaustible Grace for an Exhausted World was released in October 2013.
+Other titles include, Glorious Ruin, October 2012 (an ECPA finalist for Book of the Year) and Jesus + Nothing = Everything, which won Christianity Today’s book of the year in 2012.
 Tullian has appeared on CBS News, Fox and Friends, Morning Joe, among other programs, and his writing has been featured on the Washington Post, Huffington Post, Christianity Today, and a host of other print outlets.
 Tullian is singularly and passionately devoted to seeing people set free by the amazing power of God’s grace.
 To catch up with Mockingbird’s coverage of Tullian, click here.

-The Rev. R-J Heijmen is the Senior Associate Rector for Christian Education, Stewardship and Student Ministries at St. Martin’s Episcopal Church in Houston, Texas.
+R-J Heijmen is the Senior Associate Rector for Christian Education, Stewardship and Student Ministries at St. Martin’s Episcopal Church in Houston, Texas.
 A graduate of the University of California at Berkeley and Trinity Episcopal School for Ministry, R-J was formerly the founding Rector of St. Paul’s Church in New York City and the New York City Director of FOCUS, the Fellowship of Christians in Universities and Schools.
 R-J’s wife Jaime designs and manufactures interior accessories and they have two sons: Jackson, 12 and Spencer, 9.

 Aaron Zimmerman was born in Houston, but grew up in Mexico City; Washington, D.C.; Stockholm; L.A.; and Winston-Salem, North Carolina.
 After earning a BA at Harvard, Aaron spent two years with an NGO in Kazakhstan.
 After that, he worked as a Research Associate at Harvard Business School and as an analyst with H.J.
 Heinz in Pittsburgh.
 He received his Master of Divinity from Trinity Episcopal School for Ministry in 2008.
 After serving churches in Pittsburgh and Houston, in 2013 he became Rector of St. Alban’s Episcopal Church in Waco, TX.
 Aaron and his wife, Andrea, are proud parents of three children.
 He has served on the board of Mockingbird since 2009.